Student support

 • + (Plus): The 'plus' is used to signify all the gender identities and sexual orientations that are not specifically covered by the other five initials.
 An example is Two-Spirit, a pan-Indigenous American identity.

-Bee Well P
+Bee Well Project

 The College is also part of the Bee Well Project which includes a large group of other Hampshire Schools.